2 1-pound loaves of Acme sourdough bread (or other quality bread), crusts removed, bread cut into 1-inch dice (20 cups)

 2 large sweet onions, diced

 1 cup dry white wine (See the Wine Merchant)

-2 dozen medium to large shucked Hog Island oysters, halved, 1/2 cup liquor reserved
+2 dozen medium to large shucked Hog Island oysters (or other quality oysters), halved, 1/2 cup liquor reserved

 3 cups chicken stock